TouchBistro/tb/README.md

 ### Toggling debug mode
 To toggle debug mode set the `debug` property to `true` or `false`.
 Debug mode will print more verbose logs of what is happening.

+### Toggling experimental mode
+To to enable experimental mode set the `experimental` field to `true`.
+Experimental mode will give you access to any new features that are still in the process of being tested.
+Please be aware that you may encounter bugs with these features as they have not yet been deemed ready for general use.

+If you would like to help use test new features, we would appreciate it if you could enable experimental mode and report any issues you encounter.

 ### Adding custom playlists
 You can create custom playlists by adding a new object to the `playlists` property.